truthcoin/www.truthcoin.info/weaknesses/index.md

 For popular 'stock market' assets, these trading volumes are measured in the trillions.
 Despite its numerous disadvantages, InTrade saw trading volumes in the [10's of millions USD on its more popular markets](https://www.intrade.com/v4/markets/contract/?contractId=743474).
 50% of .1% of that is still $10,000.

+If only popular markets were authored, that would seem to be "mission accomplished".

 ## Definitely Not a Problem

 ### Ballot-Stuffing (Sybil attacks on Voting)

+Only Votecoin-owners can vote, and votes are weighted by percent-of-total-ownership.
 Votes are weighted by proportional-ownership in an abstract-corporation, so there is a cost (and opportunity cost) to obtaining more voting-influence.

 This would be comparable to buying all of the shares of a bank, and then attempting to vote to give yourself all of the bank's money, while hoping that the depositors do not withdraw their money from the bank.

+### Exploitation of the Automated Market Maker

+The concept of an AMM does make individuals nervous, but the market-maker does not need to exercise any judgment or decide anything.
+It is a completely deterministic representation of the trade-history and nothing more.
+It also happens to be nothing more than a single simple formula for cost (who's derivative is the prices).
+See my [Excel demo](http://www.truthcoin.info/papers/LogMSR_Demo.xlsx), and scroll down the rows to learn more.

 ### Markets about Vague Events, Gibberish or Personal Opinions

 There is a fail-safe-option, to vote directly between True and False, or at the midpoint of a Scaled Decision, and so coordinate on "the" common answer to such questions.
 In this way, traders will be able to perfectly understand the future value of nonsense-assets.

 Resolving to this failsafe may have negative repercussions for the Decision Author, I haven't decided yet.
 As Decisions already cost Listing Fees (as an economic control), there might be no real reason for imposing any penalty.

+### Voter Exhaustion

+Voters are given an incentive to vote on every Decision, and for this reason the total number of Decisions is capped per Branch.
+Voters can own as many Branches as they can tolerate working for.

 ### Markets Resolving "Too Slowly"